A Plea From Royal Life Saving Australia as Summer Drowning Surge

 More than a quarter of those who died were more than an hour away from home at the time.

-- Leading location for drowning in the summer are rivers (21%) and swimming pools (19%)
+- Leading location for drowning in the summer are rivers/creeks (37%), followed by a swimming pool (19%)

 Royal Life Saving Chief Executive Officer Justin Scarr said the week between Christmas and 2nd January was the deadliest period for drowning deaths.